 Making String Art

 This project is not as difficult as it may look and is great for older children and adults.
-This is a guide about making string art
+This is a page about making string art

 When I was a little girl, we had a piece of string art that I loved.
 I have no idea who made it or where it came from.
 I'd just sit and look at it.
 Lately, I've seen lots of different string art ideas on pinterest.
 I was excited, but nervous to try it.
 But, I'm very happy with how it turned out.
 I can't wait to try some other designs.
 The possibilities are endless!